TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Experimental Setting

 \textbf{Code Translation Metrics.} Following previous work~\cite{DBLP:conf/iclr/RoziereZCHSL22, DBLP:conf/eacl/AhmadCRC23, DBLP:conf/nips/RoziereLCL20}, we use the following metrics to evaluate the effectiveness of code translation techniques.

-\begin{itemize}[topsep=5pt, leftmargin=10pt] \item \textbf{Computational Accuracy (CA)}~\cite{DBLP:conf/nips/RoziereLCL20}, the most important metric in code translation, which measures translation accuracy based on functional correctness.
-CA assesses whether the target program passes all test cases, \ie{} whether the target and source program produce same outputs with the same test inputs.
+\begin{itemize}[topsep=5pt, leftmargin=10pt] \item \textit{Computational Accuracy (CA)}~\cite{DBLP:conf/nips/RoziereLCL20}, the most important metric in code translation, which measures translation accuracy based on functional correctness.
+CA assesses whether the target program passes all test cases, \ie{} whether the target and source programs produce the same outputs with the same test inputs.